urunium/Urunium.Redux/src/Urunium.Redux/Docs/index.md

 * *bool* **IsLongRunning**
   Indicate that this is a long running process, so other logics must continue while this is running in background (i.e. don't wait for it to complete).
-Long running processes are given separate thread, through use of: [ystem.Threading.Tasks.TaskCreationOptions.LongRunning](#System.Threading.Tasks.TaskCreationOptions.LongRunning) .
+Long running processes are given separate thread, through use of: [System.Threading.Tasks.TaskCreationOptions.LongRunning](#System.Threading.Tasks.TaskCreationOptions.LongRunning) .
 Implementor doesn't need to concern with running it in separate thread.
 Note:
-- [PreProcess](#Urunium.Redux.Logic.ILogic`2.PreProcess(Urunium.Redux.IStore{`0},`1)) cannot be long running.
+- [PreProcess(Urunium.Redux.IStore&lt;TState&gt; store, TAction action)](#Urunium.Redux.Logic.ILogic`2.PreProcess(Urunium.Redux.IStore{`0},`1)) cannot be long running.
-- Only [Process](#Urunium.Redux.Logic.ILogic`2.Process(System.Func{`0},`1,Urunium.Redux.Logic.IMultiDispatcher)) can be long running.
+- Only [Process(System.Func&lt;TState&gt; getState, TAction action, Urunium.Redux.Logic.IMultiDispatcher dispatcher)](#Urunium.Redux.Logic.ILogic`2.Process(System.Func{`0},`1,Urunium.Redux.Logic.IMultiDispatcher)) can be long running.